KTibow/esp32-ota/README.md

 - Then wait for it to boot.
 - And go to [esp32.local](http://esp32.local/).
 On Windows you might need to install Apple's [Bonjour Print Service](https://support.apple.com/kb/DL999) to use mDNS.
 - This is not a secure login, but partially obfuscated: username and password are `program`
 - Click on "Login".
 You'll be sent to a URL.
-Make sure not to share it or let people access your browser history.
+Make sure not to share it or let people access your browser history (if they have the URL, they can access the login, and upload programs).
 ### Make new sketch
 - Outside of code
   - Make a new sketch like normal.